-Contentment for me delves deeper under the skin, it gets right down to the core of who you are and what satisfies your inner hunger.
+Contentment delves deeper than mere happiness and satisfaction, it gets right down to the core of who you are and what satisfies your inner hunger.
 Contentment implies that, on balance, you are on the positive side of what you are experiencing.
-It infers, due to there being a ‘better than’ aspect that there is a positive and the negative side to what you are feeling (there may be 1/3 element – neutrality but that is for a later discussion).
+It infers, there is a ‘better than’ aspect to your life and that there is a positive to what you are doing.
+The negative side of what you are feeling (there may be 1/3 element) could actually be neutrality and not negativity, but that is for a later discussion.

-It was through mindfulness, moreover meditation and insight reflection, that I started to become aware of the gap between my head response and my heart response.
-In seeing the distance between the two and the disconnect, I was able to start to recognise what I was feeling about the situation and what I was thinking about the same situation.
-The technique I used was the technique of labelling (Mental Noting) and this formed the backbone to my meditation practice.
+It is through mindfulness, moreover meditation and insight reflection, that we can start to become aware of the gap between our head responses and our heart responses.
+In seeing the distance between the two and the disconnectedness we may be feeling, we can be able to start to recognise what we are feeling about the situation and what we are thinking about it.
+The technique of labelling (Mental Noting) has formed a backbone to my own, and many others personal meditation practice.